 Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

 Looking for a heart-pumping, adventurous Rainbow Mountain tour from Cusco?
-We have a 5 day Ausangate Rainbow Mountain trek that combines the untouched wilderness around Ausangate with an insider’s peek at the recently popularized Rainbow Mountain, known locally as Vinicunca
+We have a 5 day Ausangate Rainbow Mountain trek that combines the untouched wilderness around Ausangate with an insider’s peek at the recently popularized Rainbow Mountain, known locally as Vinicunca, and the famous 7 lagunas circuit.

 Note: due to the high altitude, you must have at least 3 days of acclimatization at high altitude before embarking on our 5 day Ausangate Rainbow Mountain hike.
 See our FAQs below for more details on how to prepare for the altitude.

-Rainbow Mountain Peru has become increasingly popular over the last few years.
-Known locally by its Quechua name, Vinicunca (also spelled Winicunca), Ausangate’s Rainbow Mountains went from a completely unknown attraction near Cusco to an over-touristed hot spot in just a couple of years.
+The Rainbow Mountain trek in Peru has become increasingly popular over the last few years.
+Known locally by its Quechua name Vinicunca (also spelled “Winicunca”), Ausangate’s Rainbow Mountains went from a completely unknown attraction near Cusco to an over-touristed hot spot in just a couple of years.
 Now it is second only to Machu Picchu in number of visitors per day!

 And it’s no wonder.
 The colourful striations that characterize the Ausangate Rainbow Mountains – the result of naturally-occurring minerals – are an amazing sight to behold.
 Who knew a mountain could contain so many colours!